pablocarderam/opqua/README.md

     parent at birth (number 0-1)
 - vertical_transmission_vector -- probability that a vector is infected by its parent at birth (number 0-1)
-- inherit_protection_host -- probability that a host inherits all
+- inherit_immunity_host -- probability that a host inherits all
-    protection sequences from its parent (number 0-1)
+    immunity sequences from its parent (number 0-1)
-- inherit_protection_vector -- probability that a vector inherits all
+- inherit_immunity_vector -- probability that a vector inherits all
-    protection sequences from its parent (number 0-1)
+    immunity sequences from its parent (number 0-1)
-- protection_upon_recovery_host -- defines indexes in genome string that
+- immunity_upon_recovery_host -- defines indexes in genome string that
-    define substring to be added to host protection sequences after recovery (None or array-like of length 2 with int 0-num_loci)
+    define substring to be added to host immunity sequences after recovery (None or array-like of length 2 with int 0-num_loci)
-- protection_upon_recovery_vector -- defines indexes in genome string that
+- immunity_upon_recovery_vector -- defines indexes in genome string that
-    define substring to be added to vector protection sequences after recovery (None or array-like of length 2 with int 0-num_loci)
+    define substring to be added to vector immunity sequences after recovery (None or array-like of length 2 with int 0-num_loci)

 #### newIntervention